ess-seb/SummerYellow/README.md

-summer_yellow
+Summer Yellow
 =============

-a simple mapping and movement detection in processing
+A simple interactive (based on movement detection) mapping app written in processing.